| | |

 This Easy Breezy Summer Lounge Dress pattern and tutorial will guide you through the steps of how to sew a perfect summer Maxi Dress.
 This Summer Lounge Dress is perfect for keeping you cool and comfortable on hot summer days.

-The free ladies dress pattern can be made knee length or you can add the optional ruffle to make it maxi-length.
-Even better, there are no buttons, hooks, zippers or special notions needed.
+The free ladies’ dress pattern can be made knee-length, or you can add the optional ruffle to make it maxi-length.
+Even better, no buttons, hooks, zippers, or special notions are needed.
 It even has pockets!

 The Best Summer Lounge Dress Pattern